ibm-cloud-docs/containers/cs_troubleshoot_storage.md

       ```
       {: screen}
 4. Verify that you stored the credentials to access your Databases for etcd service instance in a Kubernetes secret in your cluster.
 For more information, see [Setting up a Databases for etcd service instance for Portworx metadata](/docs/containers?topic=containers-portworx#portworx_database).
-   1. Review step 4-6 and verify that you retrieved the correct user name, password, and certificate.
+   1. Review steps 4-6 and verify that you retrieved the correct user name, password, and certificate.
    2. List the secrets in your cluster and look for the secret that holds the credentials of your Databases for etcd service instance.
       ```
       kubectl get secrets